codeforboston/home-energy-analysis-tool/python/src/rules_engine/refactor.md

 1. Remove temporary_rules_engine.py
 2. Rename rules-engine to "python"
 3. Rename NormalizedBillingRecordBase class to BillingInput
-4. Rename BillingPeriod to IntermediateProcessedEnergyBill and processed_energy_bill_input to processed_energy_bill_intermediate
+4. Rename BillingPeriod to IntermediateEnergyBill and processed_energy_bill_input to processed_energy_bill_intermediate
 5. Combine get_outputs_normalized and convert_to_intermediate_processed_energy_bill and get rid of NormalizedBillingRecord.
 There is only one place NormalizedBillingRecord is used and combining code gets rid of the need for the class.
 - Change